 As a water customer of the Metropolitan Utilities District, you receive a high quality product that meets every federal and state standard for safe drinking water.
-To see the 2012 Water Quality Report, click here.
+To see the 2013 Water Quality Report, click this link: http://www.mudomaha.com/sites/default/files/CCR2013.pdf or look to the right in the Water Quality Reports box.

 The average M.U.D. residential customer uses 89,000 gallons of water per year.
-The cost for 89,000 gallons in 2012 is $307.85 including service fee, $4 infrastructure replacement charge and 2 percent payment to cities.
-Our customer-owners continue to enjoy among the lowest water rates in the Midwest.
+The cost for 89,000 gallons in 2014 is $335.86 including service fee, $4 infrastructure replacement charge and 2-percent payment to cities.
+Our customer-owners continue to enjoy among the lowest water rates in the U.S. and the midwest.
 What you pay for water provides adequate system maintenance, offsets the rising costs of power and chemicals, and assures a safe drinking water supply.

-Metropolitan Utilities District of Omaha serves 203,230 customers an average of about 90 million gallons of water per day.
-As a customer of the District, you receive a high quality product that meets or surpasses every federal and state standard for safe drinking water.
+Metropolitan Utilities District of Omaha serves 205,250 customers an average of about 90 million gallons of water per day.
+As a customer of the District, you receive a high quality product that meets every federal and state standard for safe drinking water.

-To see the 2012 Consumer Confidence/Water Quality Report go to: http://www.mudomaha.com/water/12.ccr.pdf or look at the box on the right for a list of annual water quality reports.
+To see the 2013 Consumer Confidence/Water Quality Report, click this link: http://www.mudomaha.com/sites/default/files/CCR2013.pdf , or look at the box on the right for a list of annual water quality reports.

 Since we do not have the capability or resources to determine health risks of chemical compounds found in the water, we must rely on the U.S. Environmental Protection Agency (EPA) and Nebraska Health and Human Services to tell us what substances are a health risk and if they are a health risk, what levels are safe for human consumption.